openstack/openstack-manuals/doc/arch-design/source/legal-security-requirements.rst

 Consider the following example factors:

 * Firewalls
-* Overlay interconnects for joining separated tenant networks
+* Overlay interconnects for joining separated project networks
 * Routing through or avoiding specific networks

 How networks attach to hypervisors can expose security